 The default self-registration pages and controllers are shared by all of your organization’s communities.
 If you enable self-registration for multiple communities, you must further customize the self-registration experience to direct users to different pages, assign different profiles or permission sets for different communities, and so on.

 Renaming or deleting the default self-registration page can cause problems with the default self-registration flow.

-Access Community Management in one of the following ways.
+Access Community Management in either of the following ways.

-From Setup, enter All Communities in the Quick Find box, then select All Communities and click the Manage link next to a community.
+From Setup, enter All Communities in the Quick Find box, then select All Communities.
+Then click Manage next to the community name.

 In the Registration section, select Allow external users to self-register.

 Optionally, choose a custom self-registration page for your community.
 Select the page type (Community Builder or Visualforce), enter the name of the page in the search field, and click .
 In the search results window, click the name of the page to select it.
 To revert to the default self-registration page (CommunitiesSelfReg), select Default Page.

 Community Builder pages must be published, else they aren’t included in the page lookup search results.
 Remember to modify the self-registration CommunitiesSelfRegController and CommunitiesSelfRegConfirmController Apex controllers if you use a custom page.

 Select the default Profile to assign to self-registering users.

 You can only select portal profiles that are associated with the community.
 If a profile is selected as the default for users who self-register, and you remove it from the community, the self-registration Profile is automatically reset to None.